natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym.rst

     In [2]: re.search('Interface.+Port ID.+', cdp).group()
     Out[2]: 'Interface: GigabitEthernet1/0/16,  Port ID (outgoing port): GigabitEthernet0/1'

 The result was only one string as the dot represents any character except line feed character.
-In addition, repetition characters
-``+`` and ``*`` by default capture the longest string possible.
-This aspect is addressed in subsection "Greedy symbols".
+In addition, repetition characters  ``+`` and ``*`` by default capture the longest string possible.
+This aspect is addressed in subsection "Greedy qualifiers".

 ``^``
 ~~~~~